-The Registrar has a duty to monitor compliance with the Act and will generally seek information in support of this from registrants and others voluntarily in the first instance.
+The Registrar has a duty to monitor compliance with the Act and will generally seek information voluntarily in the first instance.

 The Registrar can issue statutory Information Notices to registrants or to non-registrants who the Registrar has reasonable grounds to believe are engaging in consultant lobbying.
 It is an offence to fail to supply the required information on time or to provide inaccurate or incomplete information.
 The Registrar will generally issue an Information Notice where no response or an inadequate response is provided to the Registrar's enquiries.